wveducation/teachwv/src/pages/no-degree-or-diploma.md

 ---
 ## Grow Your Own Pathway

 Grow Your Own Programs are designed to harvest promising local high school students and facilitate a career path for them to pursue a career in education.
 The Grow Your Own (GYO) West Virginia Teaching Pathway is designed to address West Virginia’s critical teacher shortage.
 It will enable high school students who want to become classroom teachers to fast-track into their careers through a combination of dual enrollment/Advanced Placement courses, and an accelerated pathway.
-Through the program, these students can graduate from (partner institution of higher education (IHE)) with a bachelor’s degree in three years.
+Through the program, these students can graduate from a partner institution of higher education (IHE) with a bachelor’s degree in three years.

 ### How it Works

 #### High school

 Participating K-12 counties identify/recruit students to participate in the “GYO West Virginia Teaching Pathway” program.
-High school counselors and partnering institution faculty advisors assist students with scheduling, financial aid, testing requirements, etc. Students graduate from their high schools with a minimum of 30 hours of dual enrollment/AP credits, including the four introductory education courses, from partnering institution of higher education (IHE), entering the IHE classified as a “sophomore.”
+High school counselors and partnering institution faculty advisors assist students with scheduling, financial aid, testing requirements, etc. Students graduate from their high schools with a minimum of 30 hours of dual enrollment/AP credits, including the four introductory education courses, from partnering IHE, entering the IHE classified as a “sophomore.”
 During the junior and senior years, staff in partner counties coordinate field placements for their GYO Pathway students in county schools.

 #### Year 1